Abhishek325/WooIonic5App/README.md

 > The project is an `angular` based `ionic` app

-These are the folders described:
+These are the main files and folders used:

 * **components** : Generic components are placed here.
 * **pages** : App pages to render the components as per route configuration.